Atif-Khan-3/KENOS/MeasuringApp/README.md

 # Kenos
-Measuring App with 3D Object Scans and Placement
+Measuring App with 3D Object Scans and Placements